Freeman welcomes nine to faculty for 2020-21

-Tulane University’s A. B. Freeman School of Business is pleased to announce the appointment of nine new faculty members for the 2018-19 academic year.
-The appointments, which were effective July 1, represent the latest additions in the Freeman School’s continuing faculty expansion initiative, which since 2011 has increased the number of tenure-system faculty at the business school by 47 percent.
+Tulane University’s A. B. Freeman School of Business is pleased to announce the appointment of nine faculty members for the 2020-21 academic year.
+The appointments, which were effective July 1, include seven tenure-track assistant professors, one professor of practice and one lecturer.

 Assistant Professor of Marketing